Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Due to regulation, brokers must adhere to good practices which include:

 - Act in your best interests

 - Warn you if their advice is incomplete or inaccurate

 - Put your interests ahead of theirs when there is a conflict of interest

-- Documenting the advice they have given you about the insurance policy
+- Document the advice they’ve given you about the insurance policy

 Frequently asked questions about brokers